stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Units - TF Modules as Components

 To work with the tooling, a TF module must be a valid [root module](https://opentofu.org/docs/language/modules/), and the input variables must include four string variables that have specific names.
 This tooling refers to modules that follow these requirements as _units_.

-These requirements enable us to handle every unit as a component that behaves in a standard way.
-Each instance of the resources that are defined by a component unit can be independently created, tested, updated or destroyed.
+These requirements enable us to handle every unit as a component that behaves in a standard way, regardless of the differences between them.
+For example, since each unit is a separate root module, you can have different versions of the same providers in different units.

 The four required input variables are: